Hair (musical): Act I

 Berger hands out imaginary pills to the tribe members, saying they are for high-profile people such as Richard Nixon, the Pope and "Alabama Wallace".
 He relates how he was expelled from high school.
 Three tribe members dress up as school principals in Hitler mustaches and swastika armbands, mocking the American education system.
 Berger and the tribe defy them, singing "Going Down".
 Claude returns from passing his draft board physical.
 He pretends to burn his Vietnam War draft card, which Berger reveals is a library card.
 Claude agonizes about what to do about being drafted.
 Two tribe members dressed as tourists arrive to ask the tribe why they have long hair.
 Claude and Berger lead the tribe in explaining the significance ("Hair").
 The woman says kids should "be free, no guilt" and "do whatever you want, just so long as you don't hurt anyone."
 She observes that long hair is natural ("My Conviction").
-She opens her coat to reveal that she's a man in drag.
+She opens her coat to reveal that she is a man in drag.
 As the couple leaves, the tribe calls her Margaret Mead.

 Sheila gives Berger a yellow shirt.
 He goofs around and tears it in two.
 Sheila laments that Berger cares more about the "bleeding crowd" than about her ("Easy to Be Hard").
 Jeanie summarizes everyone's romantic entanglements: "I'm hung up on Claude, Sheila's hung up on Berger, Berger is hung up everywhere.
 Claude is hung up on a cross over Sheila and Berger."
-Berger, Woof and another tribe member pay satiric tribute to the American flag as they fold it ("Don't Put it Down").
+Berger, Woof and another tribe member pay satiric tribute to the American flag as they fold it ("Don't Put It Down").
 The tribe joins the audience, inviting them to a Be-In.
-After young and innocent Crissy describes "Frank Mills", a boy she's looking for, the tribe participates in the "Be-In".
+After young and innocent Crissy describes "Frank Mills", a boy she is looking for, the tribe participates in the "Be-In".
 The men burn their draft cards.
 Claude puts his card in the fire, changes his mind and pulls it out.
 He asks, "where is the something, where is the someone, that tells me why I live and die?" ("Where Do I Go").
 The tribe appears naked, intoning "beads, flowers, freedom, happiness."